smaranjitghose/img_ai_app_boilerplate/README.md

       [say ```page_title="Cats Vs Dogs",```]

-    - If you have some affliation or maybe the app is made completely by you (perhaps with a group of your friends/collegeus) as a pet project, you can reflect that in the app by seaching for ```st.subheader``` and updating it
+    - If you have some affiliation or maybe the app is made completely by you (perhaps with a group of your friends/colleageus) as a pet project, you can reflect that in the app by searching for ```st.subheader``` and updating it

       [say ```st.subheader("By John Doe and Jane Doe")```]

     - __SOME UPDATION OF OUR CONTACT PAGE__

-    - You can add the name of you(and/or your teammates), profile picture,email and affliation.
-Search for ```display_team``` and pass/update the following parameters: Name, path_to_image,Affliation,email
+    - You can add the name of you(and/or your teammates), profile picture,email and affiliation.
+Search for ```display_team``` and pass/update the following parameters: Name, path_to_image,Affiliation,email
     - For adding multiple contributors, you can call the same function multiple times.
     [Say
     ```python